Borsdata-Sweden/API/README.md

 ## About AI and Support

 We love AI, but we often receive questions where AI models generate incorrect API calls.
 As a developer, it's your responsibility to ensure that the API calls are accurate and that all parameters follow our documentation.

-To assist you better, we always need the full API URL.
+To assist you better:
+- We always need the full API URL.
-Please verify the API URL using Swagger to check for any differences.
+- Please verify the API URL using Swagger to check for any differences.
-Also, make sure the parameters are correct according to our GitHub documentation.
+- Also, make sure the parameters are correct according to our GitHub documentation.

 ## Getting started